GraceStangroome/mathsbot/README.md

 ### Clustering via K-Means
     - for this, type "clustering"
 Clusters data points via K-Means per iteration and provides new centroids.
-If you want to know how many iterations you would need until convergence, type 0 when prompted for how many initialised centroids
+If you want to know how many iterations you would need until convergence, type 0 when prompted for how many initialised centroids.
+It will colour the data points differently per different centroid.
 ### Value Iteration
     - for this type "value" or "value iteration"
 Can do value iteration in a 2D and 1D grid worlds.
 Cannot move in diagonals.
 Can move in only up-down, left-right or both.
-It assumes -1 as a terminal state and 10 as a goal state
+It will ask you for terminal states which includes goal states.

 IMPORTANT NOTE:
-Mathbot indexes Grid World in the following way:
+Mathbot indexes Grid World in the following way: [row, column] and 0 indexed.

 This may be different to the way it is indexed in the question.
 BE WARY.

 ![image](images/GridWorld.png)